mdarden/case_repo/README.md

 * [Natural Language Understanding Node.js App](https://github.com/watson-developer-cloud/natural-language-understanding-code-pattern)

 ## Steps
+1. Navigate to OperatorHub and have a System Administrator install the [IBM Cloud Operator](https://operatorhub.io/operator/ibmcloud-operator) to your OpenShift cluster.

-You can [deploy this template](placeholder-link) using the IBM Cloud Schematics service.
+2. [Deploy this template](placeholder-link) using the IBM Cloud Schematics service.
 After a successful deployment, you can can view and deploy the starter kits from within your OpenShift cluster.

 ## License